Redruth: Geography

-Redruth forms the eastern part of a loose conurbation which stretches to Camborne, 3 miles to the west.
-At the 2011 census, the Office for National Statistics defined what it called the Redruth built up area, which extended to Camborne and had a population of 42,690, making it the largest built up area in Cornwall.
-Cornwall Council similarly defined what it called "Camborne/Pool/Redruth", which had a population of 55,400 in 2011.
-Following a change in methodology for the 2021 census, Redruth is now considered a separate built up area by the Office for National Statistics, with a population of 15,455.
+Redruth forms the eastern part of a loose conurbation which stretches to Camborne, 3 mi to the west.
+At the 2011 census, the Office for National Statistics (ONS) defined what it called the Redruth built-up area, which extended to Camborne and had a population of 42,690, making it the largest built-up area in Cornwall.
+Cornwall Council similarly defined what it called Camborne/Pool/Redruth, which had a population of 55,400 in 2011.
+Following a change in methodology for the 2021 census, Redruth is now considered a separate built-up area by the ONS, with a population of 15,455.